apache/doris/docs/en/sql-reference/sql-statements/Account Management/SET PROPERTY.md

 key:

 Super user rights:
+max_user_connections: Maximum number of connections.
-Max_user_connections: Maximum number of connections. resource.cpu_share: cpu resource assignment.
+max_query_instances: Maximum number of query instance user can use when query. resource.cpu_share: cpu resource assignment.
 Load_cluster. {cluster_name}. priority: assigns priority to a specified cluster, which can be HIGH or NORMAL